atpota-to/bluesky-brand-playbook/drafts/understanding-bluesky.md

 13. Starter packs

 One of the difficult parts of joining a new social network is finding accounts that share your common interests and values.
-Bluesky tackled this issue head on by introducing an industry-first that was soon copied by Meta/Instagram: Starter Parks.
+Bluesky tackled this issue head on by introducing an industry-first that was soon copied by Meta/Instagram: Starter Packs.
 At their core, Starter Packs are just hand-curated lists of accounts that anyone can make combined with an invite-link.
 By sharing a Starter Pack with someone, they can create a new Bluesky account and follow a bunch of relevant accounts instantly.
 This feature works especially well for community building, whether that’s for a city (Boston!), a fandom (kpop!), or even bicycle riders.
 If you’re a brand, you could setup a Starter Pack that has your entire team in it.

 14. Nuclear block